 KingCamp Folding Deluxe

-If you are shopping for a new cot on a bargain and aren't looking to use it for backpacking, then the KingCamp Folding Deluxe is an excellent option.
-This product is easily our favorite when in terms of folding or unfolding, usually only taking a minute or two to get the bed fully assembled.
-This lightweight cot is essentially the same form factor as a chair in a bag with a similar folding mechanism.
-It has an integrated headrest and would make a great addition to a car camping set up or even just for a nap on the beach.
+If you are shopping for a new cot on a budget and aren't looking to use it for backpacking, then the KingCamp Folding Deluxe is a wonderful option.
+In terms of folding or unfolding, this product is easily our favorite, usually only taking a minute or two to get the bed fully assembled.
+This lightweight cot is essentially the same form factor as a chair in a bag, with a similar folding mechanism.
+It has an integrated headrest which is excellent for a nap on the beach or a great addition to a car camping setup.

-While we did think the KingCamp Folding Deluxe cot is plenty comfortable, it is a bit narrower and doesn’t support you quite as uniformly as other models.
-The folding mechanism also doesn't seem as heavy-duty as other products, and given our experience with folding chairs in a bag, we wouldn't be surprised if this isn't the most durable of the cots we have tested.
-Regardless, it is by far the most convenient when it comes to unpacking and retails at a great price, making it the perfect option for anyone shopping for a new cot with limited funds.
+While we did think the KingCamp Folding Deluxe cot is plenty comfortable, it is a bit on the narrow side and doesn’t offer the same level of uniform support provided by other cots we have tried.
+The folding mechanism and overall constructions don’t seem quite as heavy-duty as some of the other cots, and given our experience with folding chairs in a bag, we wouldn't be surprised if this isn't the most durable product out there.
+Nevertheless, when it comes to unpacking, it is by far the most convenient, and its low retail price makes it the perfect option for anyone shopping for a new cot with limited funds.